h0nt3d/Harvest-Rover/README.md

 [optical.c](https://github.com/h0nt3d/Harvest-Rover/blob/main/optical.c)

 ## Solar Array
 The Solar Array Activation module is designed to provide sufficient illumination to a solar panel to charge it.
 It uses a C512A-WNN-CZ0B0151-ND LED and a 2N7000 MOSFET to drive voltage making the LED brighter.
-After directing sufficient light to the panel, its connected gate will open.
+After directing sufficient light to the panel, its connected gate will open. <br>
+**LED Controlling Pin:** RB0

 ## Alien Frequency
 The PIC measures an input signal from the SPW2430 mic using the ADC and stores 128 samples at a fixed sampling rate.
 It then calculates the average signal level and checks the signal amplitued to make sure a valid waveform is present.
 To find fundamental frequency, an AMDF (Amplitude Magnitude Difference Function) is used.
 It compares the signal to delayed versions of itself over a range of **tau**, and looks for the first strong minimum.
-A small parabolic interpolation is then applied to improve accuracy.
+A small parabolic interpolation is then applied to improve accuracy. <br>
+**Analog Input Pin:** RA0
 ```c
 void SPW_sample() {
     uint8_t i, tau;